 Classic baked cauliflower with cheese sauce!
-My version roasts off the cauliflower first, for added flavour and no watery cheese sauce.
+My version of cauliflower cheese roasts off the cauliflower first, for added flavour and no watery cheese sauce.

 Before there was cauliflower “rice” and cauliflower “wings”, there was cauliflower cheese.
 No need for quotes here.
 The cauliflower in this one isn’t standing in for anything.
 It’s just cauliflower being cauliflower, coming together with an equally beautiful and creamy cheese sauce.
 It’s a classic and it’s pretty much cauliflower perfection, in my opinion.
 So in case you’ve forgotten about it, I thought I’d bring it back around :)

-This recipe roasts off the cauliflower before combining it with the cheese sauce and baking.
-Roasting brings great flavour out of the cauliflower, but also cooks off some of the moisture, which prevents a watery cheese sauce.
+This cauliflower cheese recipe roasts off the cauliflower before combining it with the cheese sauce and baking.
+Roasting brings great flavour out of the cauliflower, but also cooks off some of the moisture, which prevents the dreaded watery cheese sauce.
 It makes for the best cauliflower cheese!

 Cauliflower: Any nice medium to large cauliflower will work best here.
 A small cauliflower will also work if that’s all that’s available, but you’ll have a little more sauce-to-cauliflower ratio will be heavy on the sauce side.

 Cheese: I prefer a nice aged, mature white cheddar, for the best flavour in the cheese sauce.
 A nice sharp cheddar cheese works well here, also.
-Technically, any cheese will work here, though, so use what you like or have on hand.
+Technically, any cheese will work here, though, so use what you enjoy or have on hand.

-Whipping Cream: Heavy whipping cream is the best choice for the absolutely creamiest sauce.
-If you don't have any on hand, you could use a lighter cream, such as Half and Half (10% b.f.).
+Heavy Cream: Heavy (whipping) cream is the best choice for the absolutely creamiest sauce.
+If you don’t have any on hand, you could use a lighter cream, such as Half and Half (10% b.f.).
 In a pinch, you could just use all milk in the same quantity, though the creaminess and thickness of the sauce will suffer.

 Milk: I’d recommend whole milk here (3-3.5% b.f), for best results.
 2% will work, though I wouldn’t go below 2%.